 If the federal government says something doesn’t exist, we can believe them, right?
 According to the Huffington Post, they received an e-mail from the CDC stating they’re unaware of a virus or condition that exists which presents Zombie-like symptoms or brings the dead to life.

 Has this really become such a hot topic that the CDC feels they have to issue a statement of this nature?
 Really?

 I personally don’t believe in Zombies and I’m not preparing for a Zombie apocalypse, but it seems clear some people have gone mad.
 Just take a look at recent events which have some people convinced a Zombie virus exists and is spreading!

 - the attack by the Miami Cannibal, Rudy Eugene

-- the murder and dismemberment in Maryland where the attacker consumed the victim’s heart and brain
+- the dismemberment in Maryland where the person consumed the victim’s heart and brain

-- an incident in New Jersey which involved a man stabbing himself and throwing his intestines at police
+- an incident in New Jersey which involved a man hurting himself and throwing his intestines at police

-- a massive International manhunt after a porn star killed a man in Canada, dismembered him and ate some of the body parts while mailing others to political offices!
+- a massive International manhunt after an adult movie star kllled a man in Canada, dismembered him and ate some of the body parts while mailing others to political offices!